 Purpose of study

-Our aim is to develop a love and understanding of other languages and cultures.
+We aim to develop a love and understanding of other languages and cultures.
 At St Joseph’s, French is taught from Year 3 to Year 6.
-As a school community, we believe that the early acquisition of a foreign language enhances and reinforces the learning and development of all other areas of the curriculum.
-We believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
-It helps them to develop communication skills including key skills of speaking and listening and extends their knowledge of how language works.
-Learning another language gives children a new perspective on the world, serves to respect and celebrate our unique identity as a school and helps to better prepare our children to be productive citizens in an increasingly global and competitive world.
+We believe that the early acquisition of a foreign language enhances and reinforces all other curriculum areas.
+We believe that learning a foreign language provides a valuable educational, social, and cultural experience for our pupils.
+It helps them to develop communication skills, including key skills of speaking and listening and extends their knowledge of how language works.
+Learning another language gives children a new perspective on the world, respects and celebrates our unique identity as a school, and helps to prepare our children to be productive citizens in an increasingly global and competitive world.
 Our French curriculum helps to develop the pupils’ reading skills and mathematics skills.

 Our curriculum for Languages ensures that all pupils:

 - understand and respond to spoken and written language from a variety of authentic sources;

 - speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions and continually improving the accuracy of their pronunciation and intonation;

 - can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt;